-Parameter Static web pages Dynamic web

-pages

-Technology languages used HTML, JavaScript, CGI, AJAX, ASP,

-to create CSS PERL, PHP, etc.

-Task and complexity Simple to construct Complex to

-construct and

-design

-Content to display Display the same Contents changes
+Parameter Static web pages Dynamic web pages Technology languages used to create HTML, JavaScript, CSS CGI, AJAX, ASP, PERL, PHP, etc. Task and complexity Simple to construct Complex to construct and design Content to display Display the same content each time when someone visits it. according to the Loading speed Loading quickly by consuming less time Take more time while loading.

+Died in the

+Updating content Difficult to alter The contents

+because it requires can be changed

+the change to be regularly as the

+implemented at each server generates

+point manually. unique content

-content each time according to the
+each time the page

-when someone visits user.

-it.

-Loading speed Loading quickly by consuming less time Take more time while loading.
-Updating content Difficult to alter because it requires the change to be implemented at each point manually.
-The contents can be changed regularly as the server generates unique content each time the page is loading with the same source code.
+is loading with the

+same source code.

 Database No database is used A database is used.